zack-bitcoin/amoveo/README.md

 ## Light node
 Simply visit [this webpage](http://159.65.120.84:8080/wallet.html) to participate in Amoveo, no installation necessary.

-You can also download the javascript light node to ensure you have the secure version, and to be able to run in cold storage. open this file with your browser: `apps/amoveo_http/priv/external_web/wallet.html`
+You can also download the javascript light node to ensure you have the secure version, and to be able to run in cold storage.
+To open the javascript light node open this file with your browser: `apps/amoveo_http/priv/external_web/wallet.html`

-This light node downloads headers and verifies the proof of work.
+This light node downloads headers and verifies the Proof of Work.
-It verifies merkle proof of all blockchain state you download to give as much security as a full node, if you wait enough confirmations.
+It verifies the merkle proof of all blockchain states you download to ensure security equivalent to a full node, provided you wait for enough confirmations.
 You can use the light node to participate in [markets](docs/light_node/market.md).
-A light node that currently has markets is [here](http://159.89.106.253:8080/wallet.html). and the interface to look at the markets is [here](http://159.89.106.253:8080/explorer.html).
+A light node that currently has markets is [here](http://159.89.106.253:8080/wallet.html).
+And the interface to look at the markets is [here](http://159.89.106.253:8080/explorer.html).

 ## Block Explorer